HCBravoLab/MicrobiomeSC/README.md

 # MicrobiomeSC

-This code compute Presence/Absence, Differential Abundance, and Alpha Diversity testing over OTU data in a privacy-preserving manner using garbled circuits.
+This code compute Presence/Absence, Differential Abundance, and Alpha Diversity testing over OTU data in a secure manner using garbled circuits.

 In order to use this code: